My Thoughts Exactly: Reception

 Anita Singh of The Daily Telegraph gives the book four out of five stars.
 In a positive review, Jude Rogers of New Statesman lauds the book as "uniquely candid" and praises the depth to which it explores "the darkness of being a very famous woman".
 Rogers notes that the "sharpness of the prose" caused her to cry while reading one chapter.
 Katie Glass writes in The Times that one "can't read this book and not feel sorry for Allen".
 Glass praises Allen as "admirably open" about the provenance of the story and describes Allen's description of the downside of fame as "honest".
 She also says that Allen "rarely recognises her privileges", "skims over the fun" and "seems to suffer severe imposter syndrome".
 Miles Salter of The Press praised Allen for showing "tremendous authenticity about her own failings".
 Salter lauded the book for its "coruscating honesty" but criticised that cultural and political events go relatively unmentioned.

 Fiona Sturges of The Guardian reviews that the book makes for "compelling but discomfiting reading" as "no detail is deemed too personal".
 Sturges describes the memoir as "visceral and affecting" and praises the "lucid and heartfelt account" of Allen's treatment by the press while criticising that her "characteristic self-awareness deserts her" when discussing her privilege.
 Hannah Jane Parkinson of The Observer describes the book as "uneven".
 Parkinson praises Allen's commentary relating to the music industry and writes that her thoughts are "very honest" and "funny", calling Allen "smart and tenacious".
 However, Parkinson criticises the chapters relating to Allen's father and her inconsistency in acknowledging her privilege.
 Nicole Flattery of The Irish Times writes that the book is "commendable for its frankness" and praises Allen's resilience, particularly following her stillbirth, and her description of being "treated as a sex object".
-Flattery opines that the novel's best parts "felt like spending time with a ridiculous, outrageous friend" while the worst "was like being left stranded with a girl you just met at the campsite on the last day of a festival".
+Flattery opines that the book's best parts "felt like spending time with a ridiculous, outrageous friend" while the worst "was like being left stranded with a girl you just met at the campsite on the last day of a festival".

 In 2018, My Thoughts Exactly was nominated for the FutureBook Campaign of the Year.
 The book is one of seven chosen by the Evening Standard as the "best celebrity memoirs of 2018".
 It is one of nine books listed under the "Showbusiness" category of The Guardians best books of 2018.